Core

 transitions(u=None)[source]

-Returns transitions
+Returns transitions from source u.

 If u is none:

-iterate over (u, v, attr)
+iterate over (u, v, attr).

 Else:

-iterate over (u, v, attr) for fixed u
+iterate over (u, v, attr) for fixed u.

 Parameters:

-u – State to return transitions of
+u (Optional[str]) – State to return transitions from (Optional).

 add_transitions_from(data)[source]